What Is an Assistant Project Manager?

 What is the difference between an assistant project manager and a project manager assistant?

-A project manager assistant is often also called a project coordinator.
-This person’s role is more administrative in nature.
-He or she would not be delegated any management activities on the project.
-In contrast, a project manager assistant’s duties may include:
+A project manager assistant can also be called a project coordinator.
+This person’s role is more administrative.
+A project coordinator would not be delegated any management activities on the project, but their duties may include:

 - Scheduling meetings